Board of Directors’ Report

 The BE Group share has been listed on the Nasdaq Stockholm Exchange since the end of 2006.
-At the end of the financial year, BE Group had 5,151 shareholders, compared with 5,903 at the end of last year.
-AB Traction and Catella Småbolagsfond were the two largest owners with 22.3 percent and 7.3 percent of the shares, respectively.
+At the end of the financial year, BE Group had 4,371 shareholders, compared to 4,768 at the end of last year.
+AB Traction and Svedulf Fastighets AB were the two largest owners with 23.7 percent and 23.2 percent of the shares, respectively.
 Information regarding other major owners is available under The Share.
-At the end of the year, the proportion of institutional ownership (legal entities) totalled 67 percent and foreign ownership was 7.5 percent.
+At the end of the year, the proportion of institutional ownership (legal entities) totalled 67.2 percent and foreign ownership was 11.3 percent.

 Share capital, shares outstanding and rights

 The registred share capital amounted to 13,010,124 (13,010,124) common shares on December 31, 2020.
 Each share has a quotient value of SEK 20.00 (20.00).
 According to the Articles of Association, minimum share capital in the Company is SEK 150,000,000 and maximum share capital SEK 600,000,000, with a minimum of 10,000,000 and a maximum of 40,000,000 shares.
 Share capital is determined in Swedish kronor.

 All shares convey equal rights to a percentage of the Company’s net assets, profits and any surplus upon liquidation.
 Each share carries one vote and there is only one class of shares.
 There is no limit to the number of votes a shareholder may cast at the Annual General Meeting or with respect to transfer of shares.
 The Company is aware of no agreements between shareholders which may limit the right to transfer shares.